Properties of an Aloha-like stability region: Acknowledgement

 \section{Acknowledgement}

-We would like to thank Prof.\ Hugo J.\ Woerdeman (Drexel University Department of Mathematics) for showing us Lem.\ \ref{lem:distinctEigenvalues} and for helpful discussions on optimization, and Meisam Razaviyayn (University of Minnesota) for suggesting a helpful reference on integrating polynomials over the simplex.
+We would like to thank $i)$ Prof.\ Hugo J.\ Woerdeman (Drexel University Department of Mathematics) for showing us Lem.\ \ref{lem:distinctEigenvalues} and for helpful discussions on optimization, $ii)$ Meisam Razaviyayn (University of Minnesota) for suggesting a helpful reference on integrating polynomials over the simplex, and $iii)$ the two anonymous reviewers for their helpful comments.
+We express particular thanks to the anonymous reviewer who provided detailed comments on the material in \S\ref{sec:rootTesting}.